-- 1. the seriousness of the alleged Sexual Misconduct, Relationship Violence, or Stalking; - whether there have been other complaints of Sexual Misconduct, Relationship Violence, or Stalking against the same Respondent at the University or any other school or in the nature of prior criminal charges; - 3. whether the Respondent threatened further Sexual Misconduct or violence against the Complainant or others; - 4. whether the Sexual Misconduct was committed by multiple Respondents; - 5. whether the Sexual Misconduct or Relationship Violence involved use of a weapon; - 6. the age of the Complainant;

-- 7. whether the University possesses other means to obtain relevant evidence of the Sexual Misconduct, Relationship Violence, or Stalking; - 8. whether the complaint reveals a pattern of conduct at a particular location or by a particular individual and or Student Group or Organization; and - 9. the Respondent's right to receive information about the allegations if the information is maintained by the University as an "education record" under FERPA.
+- b.
+Whether there have been other complaints of Sexual Misconduct, Relationship Violence, Stalking, or Related Retaliation against the same Respondent at the University or any other school or in the nature of prior criminal charges: - c.
+Whether the Respondent threatened further Sexual Misconduct or violence against the Complainant or others; - d.
+Whether the Sexual Misconduct was committed by multiple Respondents; - e.
+Whether the Sexual Misconduct or Relationship Violence involved use of a weapon; - f.
+The age of the Complainant; - g.
+Whether the University possesses other means to obtain relevant evidence of the Sexual Misconduct, Relationship Violence, Stalking, or Related Retaliation; - h.
+Whether the complaint reveals a pattern of conduct at a particular location or by a particular Student and/or Student Group or Organization; and - i.
+The Respondent's right to receive information about the allegations if the information is maintained by the University as an "education record" under FERPA.

 The Title IX Coordinator or designee will inform the Complainant if the University cannot ensure confidentiality.
-In an instance where the University must disclose a Complainant's identity to an alleged Respondent, the Title IX Coordinator or designee will inform the Complainant prior to making the disclosure.
+In an instance where the University must disclose a Complainant's identity to an Respondent, the Title IX Coordinator or designee will inform the Complainant prior to making the disclosure.

-Even if the Complainant does not wish to proceed with Formal Charges because the Complainant insists on confidentiality or requests that the complaint not be resolved, the University reserves the authority to undertake an appropriate action, including the interim measures described in this Chapter 8, Section V(d) below.
-The Title IX Coordinator or designee will inform the Complainant that the University will follow the Conduct Procedures in Section VI below in resolving the complaint.
+Even if the Complainant does not wish to proceed with Formal Charges because the Complainant insists on confidentiality or requests that the complaint not be resolved, the University reserves the authority to undertake an appropriate action, including the interim measures described in this Chapter 8, Section V.5 below.
+The Title IX Coordinator or designee will inform the Complainant that the University will follow the investigation and Conduct Procedures in Sections VIII and IX below in resolving the complaint.

-c.
-Complainant Wishes to Proceed with the University Conduct Process
+4. Complainant Wishes to Proceed with the University Conduct Process